alohe/quicky/readme.md

 quicky deploy
 ```

+Quicky now supports deploying both **Next.js** and **Node.js** projects.
+During the deployment process, you will be prompted to select the project type:

+- **Next.js**
+- **Node.js**

+#### Deploying a Next.js Project

+Follow the prompts to select your Next.js repository.
+Quicky will handle the deployment and configuration automatically.

+#### Deploying a Node.js Project

+Before deploying a Node.js project, ensure that your main application file is named `index.js`.
+You have the option to specify whether your project will use a port:

+- **With Port**: Provide the port number (e.g., 3000).
+Quicky will save it in the `.env` file, allowing you to point domains to your project.
+- **Without Port**: Without specifying a port, domains cannot be directed to the project, causing it to operate solely as a background service.

 This command will prompt you to provide:

 - Your GitHub username or any organization name
 - The repository name
+- Project type (**Next.js** or **Node.js**)
+- If **Node.js** is selected:
+  - Whether your project uses a port
-- The port number on which the project should run (e.g., 3000)
+    - If yes, the port number on which the project should run (e.g., 3000)

 **Environment Variables** - During deployment, you'll be asked whether you'd like to add environment variables to your project.
+Quicky will handle saving the port number in the `.env` file of your project if applicable.

 ### 3. Manage Projects